Managing access to a Managed Service for ClickHouse® cluster

 You can assign a user or service account a role that grants access to a specific cluster.

-Thus, you can granularly assign different roles for particular clusters to different users and service accounts.
+This way, you can granularly assign different roles for specific clusters to different users and service accounts.

 Getting a list of roles assigned for a cluster